Sourcing & Manufacturing

 Learn about fit, stretch, abrasion resistance, pilling, strength, crocking, lightfastness, and colorfastness.

-Made in the USA: Cut & Sew Manufacturers
+Cotton Cut & Sew Manufacturers

 Quality Testing: Product Sampling & Conditioning

 Learn about quality testing: product sampling and conditioning.

 Learn to improve the performance of your quality goods as textile expert Don Bailey delves into key textile techniques.